joshydavid/information-security-study-notes/resources/cryptography.md

 3. Why Use a MAC?
    - A plain hash function doesn’t provide authentication because anyone can compute the hash.
 A MAC ensures that only someone with the secret key can generate or verify the MAC, thus authenticating the message.

+### How HMAC Ensures Integrity

+1. Tamper Detection
+   - HMAC uses the secret key in the process, so the output (HMAC) depends on both the message + secret key.
+   - If an attacker modifies the message, the recalculated HMAC will not match the original HMAC, indicating tampering.
+2. Key Dependency
+   - Without the secret key, the attacker cannot generate a valid HMAC for a modified message, making forgery infeasible.

+### HMAC Workflow

+Sender

+- Computes the HMAC of the message using the secret key
+- Sends the message alongside the HMAC to the receiver

+Receiver

+- Recomputes the HMAC using the received message and the shared key
+- Compares the recomputed HMAC with the received HMAC

 ## Cryptography Concepts Comparison

 | RSA Signature                                            | HMAC                                                                |